fzero/proxygram/README.md

 Instagram's subscription pushes only alert of the **existence** of new pictures to download.
 Proxygram fills in the blanks by actually **fetching** picture data and pushing it to your application.
 Everything is done asynchronously (thanks to node.js) and without any additional dependencies.

-Proxygram can also be used to subscribe to break free from Instagram's 30 geo-subscriptions limit.
+Proxygram can also be used to break free from Instagram's 30 geo-subscriptions limit.
 All you have to do is use multiple Proxygram instances sending pictures to the same endpoint.

 ## Configuration